envico801/Master-the-Coding-Interview-Data-Structures-Algorithms/anki/README.md

 A: 1.Slow lookup (we have to traverse through the list if we're searching for something.)
 2.More memory (we store more properties in memory, in the case of a double linked list we are storing the `value - next - prev`)

+### 9. Data Structures: Stacks + Queues

+#### C1

+Q: What kind of data-structure are Stack and Queues?
+A: Linear data-structures.
+They must be traversed one by one.

+Q: What is the difference between a Stack and a Queue?
+A: The order in which the elements are processed.
+A Stack pops the most recent element from the top (Last In First Out)
+A Queue processes the first element that went in (First In First Out)

 ---

 TARGET DECK: Javascript::Interview::ADSA - Master the coding interview data structures algorithms - andrei neagoie